AyoCodess/V1-Personal-Coding-Blog-11ty/src/blog/2021-08-5-CS50-Low-level-Vs-High-level-Languages-&-What-is-Big-O-Lecture-1-2-&-3-Review-day-195.md

 <p>To start things off, we got a fun introduction to the visual programming language called Scratch.
 He coded up some programs to illustrate what we could do with a couple of basic ideas, stacking them on top of each other.
 For example, making an object move across a screen in a loop, turning 180 degrees once it made it to either side of the screen.
 To a fully functioning game where a character, controlled by the user, was programmed to move through an obstacle course while avoiding moving objects.  </p>

 <p>Soon after that, we got into the IDE's, Integrated developer environments (software developers use to code programs), the command line and how we use it to talk to our computer without using a mouse via the computers terminal.
 And finally, 8bit to 64bit computer memory and its use-cases and implications.
-I was l already familiar with some of these concepts, so this lecture was an awesome refresher, further embedding these essential concepts into my subconscious. </p>
+I was l already familiar with some of these concepts, so this lecture was an awesome refresher, further embedding this knowledge into my subconscious. </p>

 <div class="image-block-2">